Science of Science and Reflexivity: Content

-for it to be left to their discretion, [...] for them to be granted the same degree of autonomy as is given to the other sciences.
+for it to be left to their discretion [...] for them to be granted the same degree of autonomy as is given to the other sciences.

-Social investigators can overcome these challenges by becoming especially reflexive and inquisitive of their own presuppositions and bias in the pursuit of their investigations.
+Social investigators can overcome these challenges by becoming especially reflexive of their own presuppositions and biases in the pursuit of their investigations.

-Part 3 also contains a self-analysis from the author, who shows in this way how he is willing to apply the reflexivity recipe to himself, offering to the reader an analysis of how his own habitus and dispositions have evolved over the course of his career.
+Part 3 also contains a self-analysis from the author, who shows how he is willing to apply reflexivity to himself, offering to the reader an analysis of how his own habitus and dispositions have evolved over his career.

-For Theodore Schatzki Bourdieu's theory for a sociohistorical enterprise leading to transhistorical truths, couched into his habitus-practice-field framework, is very close to the Habermasian idea that scientific disputes are settled by “the force of the better argument.”
-For sociologist David R. Inglis Bourdieu's framework is also close to Karl Popper’s notion of constant ‘conjectures and refutations’ - be it that for Bourdieu neither Habermas nor Popper detail the specific social nature of the arrangements leading to this outcome.
+For Theodore Schatzki, Bourdieu's theory for a sociohistorical enterprise leading to transhistorical truths, couched in his habitus-practice-field framework, is very close to Jürgen Habermas' idea that scientific disputes are settled by “the force of the better argument.”
+For sociologist David R. Inglis, Bourdieu's framework is close to Karl Popper’s idea of constant ‘conjectures and refutations’.
+For Bourdieu, however, neither Habermas nor Popper specifies the societal arrangements that bring about the outcome.

-An effective summary of the thesis of Bourdieu in this work is offered by Inglis:
+An effective summary of Bourdieu's thesis in this book is offered by Inglis:

 In sum, then, the scientific field’s antagonistic relations, far from undercutting the pursuit of truth, are in fact the preconditions for such a pursuit, but only so long as the field itself is autonomous of external forces which would otherwise pervert its dialogical operations.